 - For office positions, experience with Microsoft Office programs and excellent written and verbal communication skills are required

 We also look closely at applicable experiences; for example, for Family Services, working with diverse populations, community development experience, and experience working with low income families.
 We recommend that you highlight these attributes in your cover letter and interview.

 Applications are now being accepted for the 2017-2018 service year, which will begin in late August.
 Applications will be accepted and interviews will be held on a rolling basis.
-Click on the open position title to learn more:
+Click on the positions description for details & to apply:

 How do I apply?

 Click the "Apply Now" button at the bottom of the position description page.